artie-labs/transfer/README.md

 ## License

-Transfer is licensed under ELv2.
+Artie Transfer is licensed under ELv2.
 Please see the [LICENSE](https://github.com/artie-labs/transfer/blob/master/LICENSE.txt) file for additional information.
 If you have any licensing questions please email hi@artie.so.